Youth Transportation Advisory Board (YTAB)

 4 hours per month for Subcommittee Projects

-We anticipate the majority of meetings to be virtual, with in-person attendance required once every 2-3 months dependent on city health guidance.
+We anticipate the majority of meetings to be virtual, with in-person attendance required once every 2-3 months as time permits.

 Is this a paid position?